-GlobalCnet is a collection of original thought, clical trials and found expert advise.
-We
+GlobalCnet is a collection of original thought, clinical trials, and found expert advice.

-assembled most everything here, all in one place, to add variety and inspiration to YOU for your education, skills and desires.
+We assembled most everything here, all in one place, to add variety and inspiration to YOU for your education, skills, and desires.
 When you click on a link observe all the other articles and

 information available to you, copy what you need.
 GlobalCnet connects you.